Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 Lead Author & Researcher

-For young students, it's hard to go wrong with combo solid state amps with modeling flexibility, because at some point in the future they will have to jam with others.
-Desktop style amps are more for the experienced guitarist, who want a convenient bedroom amp to hone their skills, record, or to simply have fun playing.
+For young students, it’s hard to go wrong with combo solid-state amps with modeling flexibility because they will have to jam with others at some point in the future.
+Desktop-style amps are more for experienced guitarists who want a convenient bedroom amp to hone their skills, record, or simply have fun playing.

 Contributors